RelaxoGames-de/SnorlaxLOG/README.md

-# To use as a library
+# If you wanna use it as a library

 ```sh
 mvn clean install